 You presumably came here from the full biography page, but you can always go back there if you want more...

 I was born in Doncaster in 1950, went to Oundle School and studied music at King’s College, London between 1970 and 1973, resulting in a B.Mus. degree.
-This course included my only formal composition studies, principally with Geoffrey Bush, with extra advice at the more radical end from Ian Bent.
+This course included my only formal composition studies, principally with Geoffrey Bush, with extra — and extremely valuable — advice at the more radical end from Ian Bent.

 In the 1970s my String Quartet and Sleep for 60 solo strings with keyboards, harp and percussion were given public airings by the Society for the Promotion of New Music.
 In 1979 the String Quartet was performed on BBC Radio 3 by a very young Arditti Quartet.

-My Trumpet Concerto, the middle movement of which is in memory of Duke Ellington, was premièred in 1978 by James Watson with the Grimethorpe Colliery Band under Elgar Howarth and broadcast in 1985 with Håkan Hardenberger as soloist.
-It was recorded for the Doyen label (in a slightly abridged version) in November 1995, again with Howarth conducting the Grimethorpe Band, with the band’s brilliant principal cornet player, Richard Marshall, as soloist.
+My Concerto for Trumpet and Brass Band, the middle movement of which is in memory of Duke Ellington, was premièred in 1978 by James Watson with the Grimethorpe Colliery Band under Elgar Howarth and broadcast in 1985 with Håkan Hardenberger as soloist.
+It was recorded for the Doyen label (in a slightly abridged version) in November 2005, again with Howarth conducting the Grimethorpe Band, with Richard Marshall as soloist.
 It is included on the CD The History of Brass Band Music, Vol.6: New Adventures (DOY CD165).
 In 2018 I completed a long overdue orchestral version which I now consider my definitive Trumpet Concerto.

-The meeting with Hardenberger led to my largest work, Invisible Cities (1986/7) for trumpet, trombone and orchestra, which was written for Hardenberger and Christian Lindberg, who gave the première in The Hague with the Residentie Orchestra and a further broadcast performance in 1989 with the BBC Philharmonic Orchestra, both times conducted by Elgar Howarth.
+The meeting with Hardenberger led me to write my largest work, Invisible Cities (1986/7) for him and the trombonist Christian Lindberg, who gave the première in The Hague with the Residentie Orchestra and a further broadcast performance in 1989 with the BBC Philharmonic Orchestra, both times conducted by Elgar Howarth.

 Double Entendre (1985), for piano and stereophonic brass band, has received three performances, the first two with Andrew Ball as soloist.
 He played it in 1990 at the Royal Academy of Music in London with their brass students conducted by Harold Nash, and the piece was included in the Visions of Paradise festival in February 1995 at the Barbican Centre, London, to celebrate the 90th birthday of Sir Michael Tippett.
 On the latter occasion, Elgar Howarth conducted the Grimethorpe Colliery Band in a London Sinfonietta programme.
 Double Entendre was also performed later that year by Richard Casey with the Royal Northern College of Music’s brass students conducted by Chris Houlding.